-Colorado’s Equal Pay for Equal Work Act Could Present Challenges for Employers
+New Rules on Transparency Expected in late 2023 for Colorado’s Equal Pay for Equal Work Act

 The Colorado Equal Pay for Equal Work Act (EPEWA) prohibits all employers from discriminating against an employee because of sex by paying less for substantially similar work in terms of skill, effort, or responsibility.
 The law went into effect Jan.
 1, 2021.
 Every employer in Colorado is required to comply with the law and it also applies to every employer with at least one Colorado employee.